thekolaj/1.3_WAR_the_card_game/README.md

 # WAR: The Card Game
 1. ### Create deck of 52 cards
     - Store cards in a `list`.
-    - Card rank from 2(lowest) to Ace(highest)
+    - Card rank from 2 (lowest) to Ace (highest)
     - Cards have fours suits: clubs (♣), diamonds (♦), hearts (♥) and spades (♠)
     - Each card represented by a `tuple` of rank and suit
-    - ranks are stored as as `int` of 2 to 14 for easy comparison
+    - ranks are stored as `int` of 2 to 14 for easy comparison
     - When printed out, replace `int` 11 to 14 with 'J', 'Q', 'K', 'A' using a `dictionary`

 1. ### Prepare gameplay loop